My Career Advancement Account Frequently Asked Questions for Schools

 What if a spouse has more than one source of funding to pay for a class?

-Two sources of federal education benefits can be used to pay for the same course or program.
-My Career Advancement Account Scholarship funds must be applied to the tuition costs only and spouses may NOT receive a refund of My Career Advancement Account Scholarship monies.
+Spouses can use two sources of federal education benefits to pay for the same course or program.
+The My Career Advancement Account Scholarship funds must be applied to the tuition costs only and spouses may NOT receive a direct refund of My Career Advancement Account Scholarship monies.

 How long does it take to process a My Career Advancement Account Scholarship program invoice?